What are silverfish?

 Where will I find silverfish?

-Silverfish prefer to hide inside in areas that are cool and damp like basements and crawl spaces.
-Firebrats, on the other hand, like warmer temperatures and prefer to live near furnaces, hot water pipes, and in attics.
-Outside, bristletails live under mulch, landscaping ties, leaf litter, compost piles, trash cans, and fallen trees.
+Silverfish prefer to hide inside in cool and damp areas, like basements and crawlspaces.
+On the other hand, firebrats like warmer temperatures and live near furnaces, hot water pipes, and attics.
+Bristletails live under mulch, landscaping ties, leaf litter, compost piles, trash cans, and fallen trees outside.

 How do I get rid of silverfish?